Hwasa thene vthemeda husath ieftha howath ieftha oppa sinne werf set, sa skel hi thes wachtia, hwetsa hi deth.

 (2) The second observation is quite obvious too, namely a distinction was being made between local and non-local persons.
 Citizens and non-citizens, in today’s wording.
 The same distinction is being made in modern immigration law worldwide to this day.

 (3) The third observation is that of the primary concern, namely the responsibility.
 This is understandable, even more so in a context where no government exists.
 Suppose the foreigner causes damage to someone’s property or to a person.
 In a feud society not only the damage to property or to the person had to be compensated, but a fine for breaking the peace had to be paid as well.
 ‘Breaking the peace’ can be understand as a fine comparable with today’s violation of the public order.
 The compensation for the damage had to be paid to the owner or to the victim, or in cases of murder and manslaughter, to his/her family.
 In other words, the primary concern was that no disruption of the peace of the community would occur.
 And if it did, the balance had to be restored through money.
-After all, if the damage and the broken peace would not be balanced again, it could very well escalate into a long-term, destructive feud.
+After all, if the damage, the honour and the broken peace would not be balanced again, it could very well escalate into a long-term, destructive feud.

 Anyway, remember from all this that ‘balance’ was the key-word in medieval Frisia, as it was (and is) in any feud society.
-Read also our post You killed a man?
+Read also our blog post You killed a man?
 That’ll be 1 weregeld, please to get a deeper understanding of the feudal law and compensation mechanisms.

 If comparison is made with today, it is interesting to see there are still similarities on some basics of immigration law.
 The distinction between foreign and non-foreign is still there.
 Logical, since it is the essence why immigration law exists.
 A foreigner is treated differently and has different, mostly less, rights than indigenous persons.